Lingsheng-Meng/Lingsheng-Meng.github.io/_design/design-1.md

 * Imaged the calcium activity in neurons of flies in 2-photon microscopy.

 ![2-photon experiment setup](../images/2psetup.png)
 <p align="left"><i>(a) The 2-photon experiment setup in SolidWorks. (b) The real setup.
-Changed the fly holder mounting stage to the left side for a better user experience when finding the head under microscopy. (c) Saline system for the fly holder to maintain the temperature of the brain. (d) Calcium imaging of flies.</i></p>
+Changed the fly holder mounting stage to the left side for a better user experience when finding the head under microscopy. (c) Saline system for the fly holder to maintain the temperature of the brain. (d) Calcium imaging of the fly's brain.</i></p>

 ![Fly flying](../images/FlyFlying.gif)
 <p align="left"><i>Tethered fly is flying</i></p>